-There are three meetings per month (first and second Sunday afternoons from 2:00 – 4:00 pm), and the fourth Wednesday evening at 5:30 pm.
-The first meeting is usually dog training; the 2nd meeting a field trip to different areas around Placer, Nevada and Sacramento county areas, and the third meeting varies according to the needs of the group.
+There are three meetings per month (first and second Sunday afternoons from 2:00 – 4:00 pm), and the fourth Wednesday evening from 5:00-6:00 pm.
+The first meeting is usually a field trip to different areas around Placer, Nevada and Sacramento county areas; the 2nd meeting is our main training meeting, and the third meeting varies according to the needs of the group.
 In these meetings the group leader holds training sessions in obedience, distraction training, and beginning medical emergency training.

 2. Will I be expected to attend all meetings?

 New puppy raisers with puppies over four months of age are required to attend three meetings per month.
 Experienced raisers are encouraged to attend all meetings, but are required to attend only two meetings per month.
 All raisers must attend the field trip.

 3. What breeds are used as Guide Dogs?

 Guide Dogs for the Blind breeds and uses Labrador Retrievers, Golden Retrievers, and Labrador/Golden crosses.
 Seventy percent of the puppies are Labradors.
 A raiser may not specify a breed.

 4. How long does a raiser keep a puppy?

 A raiser receives their puppy usually at eight weeks of age and raises it for twelve to fifteen months before the dog is returned to San Rafael, California or Boring, Oregon for formal training.

 5. How long would it take for me to get a puppy?